sav-che/TL-2/Authors/Höeg, Ove Arbo {std. Höeg}.md

-> [!cite] BHL link: this entry starts at [page 226](https://www.biodiversitylibrary.org/item/103253#page/252/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 226](https://www.biodiversitylibrary.org/page/33068468) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Höeg, Ove Arbo (1898-x), Norwegian palaeo- and ethno-botanist, at Trondhjems Museum (1926-1947); professor of botany at Oslo (1947-1968); specialist on the fossil floras of the Arctic and in general on palaeozoic floras. (*Höeg*).
+Höeg, Ove Arbo (1898-x), Norwegian palaeo- and ethno-botanist, at Trondhjems Museum (1926-1947); professor of botany at Oslo (1947-1968); specialist on the fossil floras of the Arctic and in general on palaeozoic floras.
+**Abbreviated name**: *Höeg*

 #### Herbarium and types